A shoulder to lean on: Steeplechaser stops, lends a helping hand to a struggling competitor

 The Belgian's hopes for a top finish already long crushed, he turned around, put an arm around stumbling Carlos San Martin and helped him limp in to the finish.

-Van de Velde was racing in front as the runners approached the water pit to start the third of a 7 1/2-lap race that asks the runners to vault five 3-foot-high barriers placed around the track, one of which fronts the 2-foot-deep water obstacle.
+Van de Velde was racing in front as the runners approached the water pit to start the third of a 7 1/2-lap race.
+Steeplechase is a bruising challenge that asks them to vault five 3-foot-high barriers placed around the track, one of which fronts a 2-foot-deep water obstacle.

-He clipped the barrier and fell in, and by the time he got up, his hopes were crushed.
+The Belgian clipped the barrier and fell in.
+By the time he got up, his hopes of winning, or placing in the top five to move onto the next round, were gone.
 He raced the rest of the way just to say he finished.

 Van de Velde is no stranger to these sort of slipups.
 The 25-year-old, a gold medalist at the 2016 European Youth Championships, broke his collarbone after a fall at European Championships last year.
 At worlds in Eugene, Oregon, in 2022, he fell into the water and injured his ankle.